benvaljean/benvaljean.github.io/_posts/2009-05-21-Disable_Group_Policy_for_individual_PC_locally_(Windows).markdown

-If there is a scenario where it is required to disable the loading of group policy objects for an individual machine/PC without moving the computer account, it is pissible to do so locally from the PC.
+If there is a scenario where it is required to disable the loading of group policy objects for an individual machine/PC without moving the computer account, it is possible to do so locally from the PC.

 ### Method 1